JuliaLang/julia/doc/src/manual/style-guide.md

     )
 ```

-Furthermore the use of comments permit more descriptive names while not interfering with Julia's multiple dispatch on positional arguments:
+Furthermore the use of comments permit you to insert hints describing a positional argument, while not interfering with Julia's multiple dispatch on positional arguments:

 ```julia
 mod( #=Dividend=# a, #=Divisor=# b )